Mark Hart (politician)

-Mark Hart (born 1968) is an American politician, paramedic, and firefighter serving as a member of the Kentucky House of Representatives from the 78th district.
+Mark Allen Hart (born December 9, 1968) is an American politician serving as a Republican member of the Kentucky House of Representatives from Kentucky's 78th House district.
+His district includes Pendleton County as well as parts of Boone, Campbell, and Kenton counties.
 Elected in November 2016, he assumed office in January 2017.

-Early life and education
+Background

-Born and raised in Falmouth, Kentucky, Hart graduated from Pendleton County High School.
-He earned a Bachelor of Science degree in biology and psychology from Northern Kentucky University.
+Hart was born in December 1968, and graduated from Pendleton County Memorial High School.
+He went on to earn a Bachelor of Science degree in biology with a minor in psychology from Northern Kentucky University.
+Hart was a member of the Boy Scouts of America, and achieved the rank of Eagle Scout.

-Career

 In 1995, Hart began his career as a biological science research assistant for the Centers for Disease Control and Prevention.
-From 1993 to 1996, he worked as a substitute teacher for the Pendleton County Schools.
-From 1996 to 1999, Hart was a blood bank technician at the Hoxworth Blood Center.
-From 1994 to 2003, Hart served as a artilleryman and medic in the Kentucky Army National Guard.
-He later served as a fire lieutenant in the Lexington Fire Department.
+From 1993 to 1996, he worked as a substitute teacher for the Pendleton County Schools, and from 1996 to 1999 Hart was a blood bank technician at the Hoxworth Blood Center.
+From 1994 to 2003, Hart served as an artilleryman and medic in the Kentucky Army National Guard.
+He later served as a lieutenant in the Lexington Fire Department.
 He also worked for the Cynthiana/Harrison County Emergency Management Agency and served as a captain for the Pendleton County Emergency Medical Service.
-Hart was elected to the Kentucky House of Representatives in November 2016 and assumed office in January 2017.
-Since 2017, he has served as vice chair of the House Agriculture Committee.